What is online coaching?

 How does video coaching work?

 During the initial consultation, clients can take time to get comfortable using the software, whilst making the most of the opportunity to get to know their coach and how they work.
-This will help them to decide whether or not the coaching style is appropriate for them, and can effectively meet their needs and goals.
+This will help them to decide whether or not the coaching style is appropriate for them and can effectively meet their needs and goals.

 Do I need to be computer literate to have online coaching?

-Is online and telephone coaching effective?
+Is online coaching effective?

 Search for a coach